Graduate Admissions FAQs-International Students

 - If requested, an evaluation of foreign credentials to confirm the equivalency of an international degree

 - Test of English as a Foreign Language (TOEFL) scores for applicants who did not complete an undergraduate degree in the United States or in a country where the only primary language is English.
 The IELTS may be submitted in place of the TOEFL.
+In addition, applicants are required to participate in an English language assessment consisting of an online test and an interview administered by the School's American Language Institute (ALI).

 - A $150 application fee